Deepak-Niit/store-discount-system/README.md

 # Design Pattern

-1. Singelton Design pattern to read the properties file only one PropertyReader.java
+1. Singelton Design pattern to read the properties file only once PropertyReader.java
 2. Factory Design Pattern to create the user based on input
+3. Users are Employee,  Affiliate and Customer
 # Code Coverage

 Install eclema to your IDE.